Colposcopy

 Why have I been offered a colposcopy?

-Colposcopy is a more detailed look at the cervix (neck of the womb) using a special microscope (a colposcope).
+A colposcopy lets your healthcare team have a more detailed look at your cervix (neck of the womb) using a colposcope (special microscope).
 The usual reason for having a colposcopy is an abnormal cervical screening (smear test) result.

-Colposcopy is also used to investigate an unusual looking cervix or vaginal bleeding.
+Colposcopy is also used to investigate an unusual looking cervix or abnormal vaginal bleeding.

 What are you looking for?